AlexeyRokhin/rewards-test/README.md

 dotnet run --project Rewards.Web
 ```

-You will see a message which containы information about the used port:
+You will see a message which contains information about the used port:

 ```text
 Now listening on: http://localhost:5285